 There are many methods that Agile teams use to develop software.
 But the most prominent methods are two:

 - Scrum Methodology

 - Kanban Methodology

 Agile Scrum Methodology is the most prominent and simplest method.
 According to the State of Agile Report, a whopping 56% of teams use the Scrum methodology.
 It is a framework for developing and sustaining complex products.
-Scrum definition and the idea behind is contained in the Scrum Guide.
+Scrum definition and the idea behind are contained in the Scrum Guide.
 In my article Scrum Guide 2020 Update.
 Key Changes and Their Impact on Development Teams you can find the latest changes in the Scrum Guide which are important to the development process.

 It works on these bases:

 - The Scrum method revolves around the responsibilities of the Scrum Master, who supports the Product Owner to identify and prioritize goals.
-The details of the goals and the set-of-features are then added to what's called a "Product Backlog."
+The details of the goals and the set of features are then added to what's called a "Product Backlog."

 - The cross-functional team reviews the backlog and decides the Sprints to deliver "potentially shippable increments" of software.
 A Sprint is up to 4 weeks.

 - There are daily standup meetings for clear communication between the team members to stay up-to-date with development progress.